Dolomite (mineral): Formation

-Vast deposits of dolomite are present in the geological record, but the mineral is relatively rare in modern environments.
+Vast deposits of dolomite are present in the geological record, but the mineral is relatively rare in the Cenozoic (Tertiary Era representing the last 66 million years of Earth's history) and in modern environments.
 Reproducible, inorganic low-temperature syntheses of dolomite are yet to be performed.
 Usually, the initial inorganic precipitation of a metastable "precursor" (such as magnesium calcite) can easily be achieved.
 The precursor phase will theoretically change gradually into a more stable phase (such as partially ordered dolomite) during periodical intervals of dissolution and re-precipitation.
 The general principle governing the course of this irreversible geochemical reaction has been coined "breaking Ostwald's step rule".
 High diagenetic temperatures, such as those of groundwater flowing along deeply rooted fault systems affecting some sedimentary successions or deeply buried limestone rocks allocate dolomitization.
-But the mineral is also volumetrically important in some Neogene platforms never subjected to elevated temperatures.
-Under such conditions of diagenesis the long-term activity of the deep biosphere could play a key role in dolomitization, since diagenetic fluids of contrasting composition are mixed as a response to Milankovitch cycles.
+Dolomite is also found in continental saline lakes in Australia.
+The geochemical conditions considered to be favourable to the precipitation of dolomite in these lakes are their high salinity, high Mg/Ca ratios, and high alkalinity.
+However, dolomite can be volumetrically important in some Neogene platforms never subjected to elevated temperatures.
+Under such conditions of diagenesis, the long-term activity of the subsurface biosphere could play a role in dolomitization, since diagenetic fluids of contrasting composition are mixed as a response to long-term climate changes controlled by Milankovitch cycles..

 A recent biotic synthetic experiment claims to have precipitated ordered dolomite when anoxygenic photosynthesis proceeds in the presence of manganese(II).
 A still perplexing example of an organogenic origin is that of the reported formation of dolomite in the urinary bladder of a Dalmatian dog, possibly as the result of an illness or infection.